CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "quench" : 0,               // Thirst quenched
 "heal" : -2,                // Health effects (used for sickness chances) "addiction_potential" : 80, // Ability to cause addictions
+"monotony_penalty" : 0,     // (Optional, default: 2) Fun is reduced by this number for each one you've consumed in the last 48 hours.
+                            // Can't drop fun below 0, unless the comestible also has the "NEGATIVE_MONOTONY_OK" flag.
 "calories" : 0,             // Hunger satisfied (in kcal)
 "nutrition" : 0,            // Hunger satisfied (OBSOLETE)
 "tool" : "apparatus",       // Tool required to be eaten/drank